Wintermute3/relay/README.md

 see the `relay.json` file for how to coordinate the `NodeMCU` modules with the `relay.py` program

-once set up, a simple command-line like this can turn relays on or off:
+once set up, a simple command-line to the `relay.py` program like this can turn relays on or off:

     ./relay.py b2+ c3-